-Till date there was no planned collection and treatment of wastewater in Bodhgaya.
+Until date, there was no planned collection and treatment of wastewater in Bodhgaya.
 Wastewater was either being disposed in the ground through soak pits or found its way to the Phalgu through the storm drainage ditches.
 It is difficult to estimate quantities.
 A population of 30,000 represents a total wastewater generation of about 1.5 MLD (@ 50l/cd).
-It is impossible to say how much of this would reach the river.
-The same is valid for composition of the wastewater.
+It is impossible to

 Currently a sewerage project is being implemented in Bodhgaya.
 A sewer network will be constructed and wastewater will be conveyed to a Sewage Treatment Plant (STP), situated near the village of Suryapur on the river's west bank.
 The STP site is just upstream of the production well owned by the military (MES) and about 2km upstream of the first horizontal collector well to be constructed under the project.
 See the map in the Appendix.
 The STP will be laid out in two stages, with the first stage of 10MLD capacity sufficient to meet the medium term needs [Ref.
 4].
+Quality